ukan-computational-acoustics/ca-knowledgebase/about/contribution-guide.md

 [list of open issues on GitHub](https://github.com/ca-knowledgebase/ca-knowledgebase.github.io/issues).
 If you think something not on that list needs doing, go ahead and [open an issue](https://github.com/ca-knowledgebase/ca-knowledgebase.github.io/issues/new).

+We expect all contributors to the knowledgebase to follow the [code of conduct](../CODE_OF_CONDUCT).

 :::{note}
 You must have a [GitHub](https://github.com/) account to make suggestions or contributions.
 Create one [here](https://github.com/signup).
 You can find a simple tutorial on using basic GitHub functionality [here](https://guides.github.com/activities/hello-world/).
 :::